BCC-PHM/FFF-RedCap-data-processing/README.md

 ### License

 This repository is dual licensed under the [Open Government v3]([https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/) & MIT.
 All code and outputs are subject to Crown Copyright.

+Surveys questions are operated under license.
+Parties using these questions are responsible for seeking permissions from the original owners.